-If you want a high-quality portable toilet, Thetford is the way to go, with many of their portable toilets being regarded among the best to choose from—some are among the best-selling out there!
+If you want a high-quality portable toilet, Thetford is the way to go, with many of their portable toilets regarded among the best to choose from—some are among the best-selling out there!

-If you are new to the use of a portable toilet or just can’t decide on which brand to trust, we highly recommend Thetford, do your research if you want to learn more about this amazing brand—especially if you are considering a Thetford toilet for campers.
+If you are new to the use of a portable toilet or just can’t decide on which brand to trust, we highly recommend Thetford.Do your research if you want to learn more about this amazing brand—especially if you are considering a Thetford toilet for campers.

 While their products aren’t the prettiest or designed to look great, they definitely make some of the most functional portable toilets.
-Check out the Cleanwaste best camping toilet, which is also featured on our list, if you want to learn more about the brand.
+Check out the Cleanwaste best camping toilet, which is also featured on our list, if you want to learn more about this brand.

 If you are a fan of minimalistic products, then you will love the products Reliance has to offer.
 They are simple and straight to the point—what you see is what you get.
-So, if you aren’t looking for something loaded with additional features make sure to take a look at their portable toilets.
+So, if you aren’t looking for something loaded with additional features, make sure to take a look at their portable toilets.

-The company has been around for half a century now, and they have definitely learned exactly what they need to do over their years—and have chosen to focus on hydration, sanitation, and purification product.
+The company has been around for half a century now, and they have definitely learned exactly what they need to do over their years—and have chosen to focus on hydration, sanitation, and purification products.

 Camco is definitely the underdog on our list of important brands to consider.
 However, this is not because they aren’t a great brand or not worth a look—but actually because they only offer one model to choose from when it comes to portable toilets.